Giselle

 Original Production

-It would not be a understatement to state that Giselle ou Les Willis is one of the most, if not the most popular and enduring works from the era of Romantic Ballet.
+It would not be a understatement to state that Giselle ou Les Wilis is one of the most, if not the most popular and enduring works from the era of Romantic Ballet.
 It was the rôle that launched Grisi to stardom, bringing favourable comparisons to Marie Taglioni (for whom the ballet La Sylphide was created and whom many believed to be the greatest ballerina of her period).
 It was in many ways a successor to Taglioni’s La Sylphide, as both included hallmarks of the Romantic Ballet era such as a human man in love with a supernatural woman and a “white act” populated by otherworldly maidens dressed in white.

 In 1879 Thompson revived the ballet for Isabella Velluti.
 This was the third full length ballet he revived, and Velluti herself had a hand in the choice of ballet.
 The ballet proved to be quite popular with the London audiences, who were charmed with Adam’s music and the story as Parisian audiences had been decades prior.